the-bobo/AI_hw1/README-ajb90.txt

+For TilePuz:	node --max-old-space-size=4000 tilepuzajb90.js tilepuzinput.txt
+For queens: 	node queensajb90.js 4
+		(here we'll have a 4x4 board)

+Add'l Info for TilePuz:
 (1) input file must be utf-8 encoded

 (2) Node crashes when it runs out of memory, so to get around that run like: